sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/3000 - table-tips.md

 hidden: false
 ---

-This method extracts tables in a document based on your description of the table title and each of its column headers.
+This method extracts a table in a document based on your description of the table title and each of its column headers.

 **Tips**